FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 FusionAuth is fully customizable and is available as a stand-alone package for Linux, Mac, and Windows, so you can self-host FusionAuth on any server.
 You can even get started for free, so there's no need to enter your credit card number to follow along with this tutorial.

 If you are building a website with WordPress and you need to incorporate user management, you can leverage SSO.
 It provides a more flexible solution for users and saves them from managing multiple credentials.
+Continuing the example above, with SSO a user can sign into the photo-sharing application and the forum application with the same username and password.

 In this tutorial, you'll learn how to set up Single Sign-On in WordPress using FusionAuth with the help of an [OpenID Connect WordPress plugin](https://wordpress.org/plugins/miniorange-login-with-eve-online-google-facebook/).

 ## Prerequisites